A successive centralized circumcenter reflection method for the convex feasibility problem: Introduction

-Since $D$ is an affine manifold, CRM can be applied to the convex sets $D$ and $W$ in the product space $\re^{nm}$.
-On the other hand, the numerical evidence in \cite{Behling.1} showed that the cost of introducing the product space is expensive.
+Since $\mathbf{D}$ is an affine manifold, CRM operator \cref{eq.definition_CRMop} can be applied to the convex sets $\mathbf{D}$ and $\mathbf{W}$ in the product space $\re^{nm}$ given rise to the CRM-Prod iteration, \emph{i.e.},

+Unfortunately, the numerical evidence in \cite{Behling:2021} showed that the cost of introducing the product space is expensive.

-More recently, an extension of CRM, called the centralized circumcentered-reflection method (cCRM), was introduced in \cite{Behling.1} for overcoming the drawback of CRM, namely the request that one of the sets be an affine manifold.
+More recently, an extension of CRM, called the centralized circumcentered-reflection method (cCRM), was introduced in \cite{Behling:2021} for overcoming the drawback of CRM, namely the request that one of the sets be an affine manifold.
 For describing cCRM, we need some notation.
-Suppose that $A,B \subset \re^n$ are both convex and closed sets, and define the sequential projection operator $Z_{A,B}:\re^n \rightarrow \re$ as
+Suppose that $A,B \subset \re^n$ are both closed convex sets and define the \emph{alternating projection operator} for SePM $Z_{A,B}:\re^n \rightarrow \re^n$ as